Darren Waller Player Prop Bets for the NFL Playoffs - Las Vegas vs. Cincinnati - NewsBreak

 - Note: Waller's stats vs. Bengals date back to 2016.

-- With 26 passing TDs conceded this season, the Bengals defense is ranked 13th in the league.
+- With 26 passing TDs conceded this season, the Bengals defense is ranked 13th in the NFL.

 Recent Performances

-- In last week's game against the Chargers, Waller racked up two catches for 22 yards.
+- Against the Chargers in Week 18, Waller totaled 22 yards on two receptions (nine targets).

-- Waller has two receptions (on nine targets) for 22 yards during his last three games, averaging 7.3 yards per game.
+- Waller's nine targets have led to two receptions for 22 yards (7.3 per game) over his last three games.

 Waller's Las Vegas Teammates